d2l-ai/d2l-en/chapter_computational-performance/async-computation.md

 print('Done in %.4f sec' % timer.stop())
 ```

-Additionally, any operation that does not support asynchronous programming but converts the `ndarray` object from MXNet to an object in NumPy(a scientific computing package of Python) will cause the front-end to have to wait for computation results.
+Additionally, any operation that does not support asynchronous programming but converts the `ndarray` object from MXNet to an object in NumPy (see :numref:`sec_ndarray`) will cause the front-end to have to wait for computation results.
 For example, calling the `asnumpy` and `item` functions:

 ```{.python .input  n=6}
 timer.start()